tomhodgins/responsive.style/src/techniques/scalable-element.md

+---
-# Scaling any HTML Element
+title: Scaling any HTML Element
+keywords: scalable, maintain, aspect ratio, image map, fixed layout, pixel based, non-responsive, fixed
+---

 Sometimes while styling a responsive website you encounter layouts where you are not able to easily make it scalable.
 If you ever have part of a document with a set width and height, this technique can help you make it scalable based on a simple formula for the scaling factor: `scale = desiredwidth / nativeWidth`